-Which cities in India have the best and worst air pollution?
+Which cities have the best air quality in India, and which have the worst?
 I analyzed data from the World Health Organization’s database of annual particulate pollution (PM2.5) averages for 122 cities.
 Here’s what I found.

 Agra Through Mumbai

 122 cities is too much for one graph, so I broke it in half.
-Here’s A through M from highest to lowest.
+Here’s A through M from cities in India with the worst air quality (highest PM2.5 in the graph) to the best air quality (lowest PM2.5 number is the graph).

 Here’s that same list in alphabetical order.